ietf-wg-ppm/draft-ietf-ppm-dap/design-document.md

 make requests directly to aggregators are not relevant when the leader proxies requests and controls the schedule for signaling aggregation rounds.

+### Batch size constraints

+In this batch processing system, the __n__ aggregators will share processed batches between each other.
+The size of the batches have a direct impact on the efficiency and throughput of the aggregator.

+The aggregators may introduce a maximum content size measured in bytes that the clients can send to the leader.
+This requires the client to ensure batches do not exceed the maximum size of any aggregator.
+The content size is applied to the entire batch, rather than specific data points.

+### Aggregator count constraints

+The user of the Prio privacy preserving aggregation system may opt into using more than the minimum number of aggregators required for preserving privacy of clients.
+The likelihood of failures due to external factors increases exponentially with each additional aggregator.
+An example of such external factors are packet loss, infrastructure failure, and latency spikes.

+The exponential increase in failures is due to the multiplying effects of the one to many communication between the aggregators.

 ## System design

 ### Aggregator discovery